Chapter IV: College Housing Policies

 Sales and Solicitation

 Students may not sell products, have product demonstrations or sales/demonstration parties, or host rummage sales in their rooms.
-Also, students may not advertise their room numbers for sales purposes.
-Door-to-door solicitation is prohibited.
+In addition, students may not advertise their room numbers for sales purposes.
+Door-to-door and any other type solicitation by residents, students or guests is prohibited.

 Housekeeping: Residence Life is responsible for the proper housekeeping and appearance of residence hall public areas, such as lounges, halls, bathrooms, and stairwells.
 Staff members sweep, mop, and wax the floors, empty the trash cans, clean the bathrooms, and stock supplies such as toilet paper.
 Regular working hours are 6 a.m. to 3:30 p.m.
 Cleaning services are not provided for resident’s rooms.
 Students are responsible for cleaning their own space and should respect housekeepers and neighbors by cleaning up after themselves.